Welcome to The Straw Plaiters, a website devoted to Luton Town Football Club in the Victorian era.

 Very little has been published about the period up to 1894 when the club joined the Southern League.
 This website will plug that gap and tell you about the Lomax brothers, George Deacon, Herbert Spratley, Arthur Taylor, the Whitby brothers, Wanderers, Excelsior, the 11th April 1885, professionalism, the laws of the game, tactics and much more.

 You will see the introduction and chapters listed on the right.
 I have set out the highlights at the start of each chapter.
 Entwined with football is the story of the town and the people.
 I have therefore included “Interludes” and various newspapers adverts and clippings which are tangents off the main story but which I hope will be of interest.
 A short version of the history of the club can be found under the “Date Lines” button.
 The “Library” button will include articles taken from the main story on topics such as the Dallow Lane ground, professionalism, the fans, kit, the Luton Charity Cup and so on.
 The “Hall of Fame” button will also be of interest – D.A.N.
 Lomax is an essential read.
 The “Seasons” button gives a table of the results by season.
 Onlooker has some short random articles on Victorian football.
-The Statistics button needs no explanation.
+The Statistics and Gallery buttons need no explanation.